This post may contain affiliate links. That means if you click and purchase, I may receive a small commission. Learn More.

 The Wilson Staff Women’s Putter is extremely reasonable in price.
 The Wilson brand has been producing equipment in sports and recreation since the early 1900’s all over the world.
 This is a great putter for anyone who wants a reliable affordable putter.

-Titleist offers their own top of the line putter brand, designed by Scotty Cameron, which bears his name.
+Titleist offers their own top-of-the-line putter brand, designed by Scotty Cameron, which bears his name.
 The quality and craftsmanship of his specially designed putters are top-notch, paying particular attention to detail.
-The Scotty Cameron Putter – Select Laguna is a blade putter and an enhancement to the popular Select line.
+These Scotty Cameron Putters can be customized based on the style you want as well as the length.
 Features include “vibration dampening” technology that helps produce a pure feel at MOI and a better roll.

 Buying Guide to Women’s Putters